-Carbapenem resistant gram-negative infective endocarditis remains a rare disease that has a high mortality and is difficult to treat.
-It is most commonly caused by Pseudomonas aeruginosa and Klebsiella pneumoniae with native left sided heart valve involvement.
-It is frequently associated with healthcare exposure and mortality is higher in those of advanced age and increasing comorbidities.
-Antibiotic therapy must be guided by in-vitro susceptibility testing of antibiotics with combination therapy routinely used.
-Novel beta-lactam agents are now available and may improve outcomes in this disease.
-The quality of evidence to guide treatment islow based on GRADE quality of evidence.
-Recommendations for treatment of carbapenem resistant gram negative infective endocarditis based on this review and the current literature are as follows:

-- 1. All patients should be managed by a multidisciplinary team involving infectious diseases specialist, clinical microbiology, cardiology, and cardiothoracic surgery - 2.
-Combination therapy with at least 2 active agents for a minimum of 6 weeks should be given including a beta-lactam agent if possible - 3.
-Surgical intervention for source control should be considered in patients experiencing or expected to have microbiological failure of therapy - 4.
+- Carbapenem-resistant gram-negative infective endocarditis remains a rare disease with high mortality 335 - and is difficult to treat.
+It is most commonly caused by Pseudomonas aeruginosa and Klebsiella 336 - 337 pneumoniae with native left-sided heart valve involvement.
+It is frequently associated with healthcare - exposure, and mortality is higher in patients with advanced age and increasing comorbidities.
+338 - Antibiotic therapy must be guided by in vitro antibiotic susceptibility testing along with routine 339 - 340 combination therapy.
+Novel beta-lactam agents are currently available and may improve the - 341 outcomes of this disease.
+The quality of evidence to guide treatment is low based on the GRADE - 342 quality of evidence.
+The recommendations for the treatment of carbapenem-resistant gram-negative - 343 infective endocarditis based on this review and the current literature are as follows: - 1.
+All patients were managed by a multidisciplinary team involving infectious disease specialists, 344 345 clinical microbiology, cardiology, and cardiothoracic surgery. - 2.
+Combination therapy with at least two active agents should be administered for a minimum of 6 weeks, including a beta-lactam agent, if possible. - 3.
+Surgical intervention for source control should be considered in patients expected to experience microbiological therapy failure. - 4.
 Continuous or prolonged infusions and therapeutic drug monitoring should be considered if available